-The research councils are driving action to develop a multidisciplinary research community focussed on decision making under uncertainty.
+The research councils are driving action to develop a multidisciplinary research community focused on decision making under uncertainty.

 Two networks, funded by EPSRC, the Economic and Social Research Council (ESRC) and the Natural Environment Research Council (NERC), are working with practitioner organisations to analyse real world decisions and identify where multidisciplinary research can develop new approaches to improve decision making under uncertainty.

 This investment is a response to a call from businesses, policymakers, regulators and other institutions who make risk-based judgements.
 It looks at the possible consequences that factor in uncertainty.
 For example:

 - whether to build a high-speed rail link

 - when to abandon a flood defence

 - when an engine component is more likely to fail